aayudhik/Docker-Kubernates/Docker Detailed.md

 Login Succeeded
 Build your first Docker Image
-You need to change the username accoringly in the below command
+You need to change the username accordingly in the below command

-docker build -t abhishekf5/my-first-docker-image:latest .
+docker build -t aayudhik/my-first-docker-image:latest .
 Output of the above command

     Sending build context to Docker daemon  992.8kB